bitfocus/companion-module-thelightingcontroller/README.md

 - Live Mobile can also be used directly from the web using https://live-mobile.thelightingcontroller.com/ to connect to the controller.

 ## TODOs
-- Add full BPM system and test.
+- Add full BPM system, to track BPM locally and submit BEAT messages as appropriate.
-- Add timed fade option to 'fader' action which will allows for fade to new value over time.

 ## KNOWN ISSUES
 - Presets do not set default options until the button is first viewed (Workaround added).